Want the perfect workout program?Take Quiz

 As for technology, think about the 80s and 90s, VHS home workouts galore.
-Now, we have incredibly well put together on-demand fitness platforms that will provide you everything you need to get fit from the comfort of your home...
+Now, we have incredibly well-put-together on-demand fitness platforms that will provide you with everything you need to get fit from the comfort of your home...

 On the whole, the health and fitness world becomes more intelligent each year.
 The science of what works and what doesn’t is becoming clearer and clearer, and people aren’t falling for gimmick after gimmick like they were in the past (at least not the people we work with).
 That's why we are confident our choices for 'fitness trends that you should follow' are great and here to stay.

 After working with many personal trainers and health experts, along with researching the consumer market, we came up with 9 fitness trends that are here to stay.
 What we can say first and foremost is that some of this might seem familiar.
 That's because there are no gimmicky trends below, these are all proven methods that are simply becoming more mainstream, and for good reason...they work!

 The fittest workout enthusiasts have been big advocates of HIIT (high-intensity interval training) for years.
 The proof is in the pudding...